TyGuS/suslik/ROADMAP.md

 ## Immediate fixes and extensions

-* Treatment for points-to assertions with offsets
+* Fix the parser for pointers to pointer
 * Interpreter for imperative programs

 ## More expressive SL